Does Term Life Insurance Have a Cash Value?

 Partial Withdrawal of Cash Value

-When you don’t want to fully get out of your life policy nor have fewer financial commitments, a part of the cash benefit will still be withheld.
+When you don’t want to get over your life policy or have fewer financial commitments, a part of the cash benefit will still be withheld.
 This offers you cash, thus reducing the death advantage of the life insurance policy.
-For instance, if your kids have performed well in their careers, you might be less worried about handing on a legacy, but your partner still needs some security.
+For instance, if your kids have performed well in their careers, you might be less worried about leaving a legacy, but your partner still needs some security.

 Depending on the life insurance scheme, how well a partial withdrawal performs can differ slightly: